Christine Nelson: Audition

 Amanda Stepto noticed an audition for Degrassi Junior High when she was attending the Etobicoke School of the Arts, where she minored in drama.
 Identifying with the punk rock movement, Stepto had large spiked hair.
 In a 2016 podcast interview, Stepto explained that it was based on the style of Colin Abrahall, the vocalist of the UK82 band GBH.
-She was not a professional actress at the time and did not have either a resume or professional headshots, and was instead required to send in a photo to Playing With Time, Inc., the production company of the series.
+She was not a professional actress at the time and did not have either a resume or professional headshots, and was instead required to send in a photo to Playing With Time, the production company of the series.
 She recalled that an argument ensued between her and her parents, who felt her large spiked hair was unsuitable for television.
 Stepto refused to change her hair, telling her parents; "This is my hair!
-If they [Playing With Time] don’t like me, fuck them!”.
+If they [Playing With Time] don't like me, fuck them!".